-- A. Canine Officer Officers who are assigned as Canine Handlers will be compensated at a rate of (1/2) hour of overtime per day for each day the canine is in their custody as compensation for Care, Feeding, and Grooming of the canine. - B. Interpreter Any employee who is fluent in Spanish, sign language, Polish, Laotian, or others as mutually agreed, and who prove certification by letter from a secondary educational instructor in the language to be certified (i.e. Junior/Community College, College, or University) will be eligible to receive additional compensation of \$50 per month.
-A limit of 15 bargaining unit members' maximum, in all bargaining units, can be covered by this agreement. - C. Civilian Supervisor shall receive\$200 per month for every month of the year that they are acting in that capacity.
-The amount will be added to the base salary per month. - D. Training Officers who are assigned and state certified as training officers shall receive \$150 per month to be added to the base salary.
-All training officers/operators shall be allowed to attend a certified training program, provided such programs are available locally and funding is available. - E. Hazardous Duty Pay Sworn employees assigned to SWAT and/or Certified Bomb Technicians shall receive an additional \$150 per month to be added to the base salary. - F. Certified Mechanic Mechanics who obtain necessary certifications will receive an additional \$100 per month added to the base salary. - G. Civilians assigned to Intake and Release shall receive an additional \$150 per month to be added to the base salary.
+- A. Interpreter Any employee who is fluent in Spanish, sign language, Polish, Laotian, or others as mutually agreed, and who prove certification by letter from a secondary educational instructor in the language to be certified (i.e. Junior/Community College, College, or University) will be eligible to receive additional compensation of \$50 per month.
+A limit of 5 bargaining unit members' maximum, in all bargaining units, can be covered by this agreement. - B. Civilian Supervisor shall receive \$200 per month for every month of the year that they are acting in that capacity.
+The amount will be added to the base salary per month. - C. Certified Mechanic Mechanics who obtain necessary certifications will receive an additional \$100 per month added to the base salary. - D. Civilians assigned to Intake and Release shall receive an additional \$150 per month to be added to the base salary.